Capstone & Honors

 To receive Honors in Religious Studies, a student must write an Honors Thesis.
 An honors thesis is an opportunity for students to conduct extended independent research under the guidance of a faculty member.

-To be eligible to write a thesis, a student must have earned a grade point average of greater than 3.5 (A=4, B=3, C=2) on courses that count toward the concentration.
+To be eligible to write a thesis, by the beginning of senior year, a student must have earned two-thirds “quality grades” on courses that count toward the concentration.
+A “quality grade” is defined as an “A” or a grade of “S” accompanied by a brief report indicating the student's performance at the “A” standard.
 Additionally, to be eligible for honors, concentrators can elect to take no more than two of the concentration courses with the "S/NC" option, after declaring an RS concentration.
 (If a student is philosophically committed to taking the majority of her or his courses as Brown as "S/NC," that student may petition the Department to waive the "S/NC" limit.)